pynapple-org/pynapple/doc/examples/tutorial_calcium_imaging.md

 The NWB file for the example is hosted on [OSF](https://osf.io/sbnaw).
 We show below how to stream it.

-See the [documentation](https://pynapple-org.github.io/pynapple/) of Pynapple for instructions on installing the package.

-This tutorial was made by Sofia Skromne Carrasco and Guillaume Viejo.

 ```{code-cell} ipython3
 ---